-In Session C, your student will use the colored pencils to draw pictorial representations of the Math-U-See manipulatives during the "Build" step in the Build, Write, Say method.
+In Session C, your student will progress to drawing pictorial representations of the Math-U-See manipulatives during the "build" step in the Build, Write, Say method.

 Fading, or the concept of moving from something concrete (manipulatives) to something more abstract (drawings), helps transfer math facts to your student's visual memory.
 A student's ability to recall math facts is reinforced by connecting their drawings to the manipulatives they used in the previous sessions.